Camino de Santiago: Scallop symbol

 The scallop shell, often found on the shores in Galicia, has long been the symbol of the Camino de Santiago.
 Over the centuries the scallop shell has taken on a variety of meanings, metaphorical, practical, and mythical, even if its relevance may have actually derived from the desire of pilgrims to take home a souvenir.

-The most common myth about the origin of the symbol concerns the death of Saint James, who was martyred by beheading in Jerusalem in 44 AD.
-After James's death, his body was transported by a ship piloted by an angel, back to the Iberian Peninsula to be buried in what is now Santiago.
-As the ship approached land, a wedding was taking place on shore.
+One myth says that after James's death, his body was transported by a ship piloted by an angel, back to the Iberian Peninsula to be buried in what is now Libredón.
+As the ship approached land, the wedding of the daughter of Queen Lupa was taking place on shore.
 The young groom was on horseback, and, upon seeing the ship's approach, his horse got spooked, and horse and rider plunged into the sea.
 Through miraculous intervention, the horse and rider emerged from the water alive, covered in seashells.

 From its connection to the Camino, the scallop shell came to represent pilgrimage, both to a specific shrine as well as to heaven, recalling Hebrews 11:13, identifying that Christians "are pilgrims and strangers on the earth".
-The scallop shell is an ubiquitous sight along the Camino, where it often serves as a guide for pilgrims.
-The shell is even more commonly seen on the pilgrims themselves, who are thereby identified as pilgrims.
-Most pilgrims receive a shell at the beginning of their journey and display it throughout their journey.
+The scallop shell symbol is used as a waymarker on the Camino, and is commonly seen on pilgrims themselves, who are thereby identified as pilgrims.
 During the medieval period, the shell was more a proof of completion than a symbol worn during the pilgrimage.
-The pilgrim's staff is a walking stick used by pilgrims on the way to the shrine of Santiago de Compostela in Spain.
+The pilgrim's staff is a walking stick used by some pilgrims on the way to the shrine of Santiago de Compostela in Spain.
 Generally, the stick has a hook so that something may be hung from it; it may have a crosspiece.
 The usual form of representation is with a hook, but in some the hook is absent.
 The pilgrim's staff is represented under different forms and is referred to using different names, e.g. a pilgrim's crutch, a crutch-staff.
 The crutch, perhaps, should be represented with the transverse piece on the top of the staff (like the letter "T") instead of across it.